ArisenIO/constitution/README.md

 Anyone has the right to join the Arisen Network, regardless of any race, sex or religion.

 ARTICLE V - Amendments
 The Governance has the delegated power to create and vote on amendments to this Constitution.
 For amendments to be made to this Constitution, the Governance must have at least 15 of the 21 elected members, vote for the amendment.
 Any Governance member can submit Drafted Amendment Proposals (DAPs) to other Governance members.
-Users of the community can also propose amendments, through ANPs, although only Governance members can DAPs.
+Users of the community can also propose amendments, through AIPs, although only Governance members can DAPs.

 ARTICLE VI - RATIFICATION
 This Constitution is hereby ratified by the initial Arisen Governance.